vishalbelsare/PECas/doc/examples.rst

 Parameter estimation for a pendulum model
 -----------------------------------------

-Model and data for this examples application was taken from: *Diehl, Moritz: Course on System Identification, exercise 7, SYSCOP, IMTEK, University of Freiburg, 2014/2015*.
+Model and data for this example application was taken from: *Diehl, Moritz: Course on System Identification, exercise 7, SYSCOP, IMTEK, University of Freiburg, 2014/2015*.
 The original resource can be found `here <https://www.imtek.de/professuren/systemtheorie/events/dateien/exercise7.pdf>`_.

-The aim of the application is to estimate the spring constant :math:`k` of a pendulum model for experimentally received measurement data.
+The aim of the application ``pendulum.py`` is to estimate the spring constant :math:`k` of a pendulum model for experimentally received measurement data.
 The pendulum model is an ODE of the form :math:`\dot{x} = f(x,u,p)`, given by

 .. math::